-- 1 (a) Any tax levied under this article must be approved by referendum within the county in 2 which the tax is to be levied by a margin of at least sixty percent of those voting. - 3 (b) A referendum for imposition of a county food and beverage tax may be initiated by: - 4 (1) A resolution of the county commission; or - 5 (2) A petition filed with the county commission signed by a minimum of ten percent of the 6 county's registered voters as of January 1 in the year in which the petition is filed. - 7 (c) A petition or resolution may designate the length of time of the tax's imposition and the 8 projects or purposes for which the tax will be levied: Provided, That the information is included 9 on the referendum's ballot. - 10 (d) The county commission shall publish a Class III legal advertisement of the referendum in compliance with article three, chapter fifty-nine of this code in a newspaper of general circulation 12 in the county.
+- (a) Any tax levied under this article must be approved by referendum within the county in which the tax is to be levied by a margin of at least 60 percent of those voting. - 3 (b) A referendum for imposition of a county food and beverage tax may be initiated by: - 4 (1) A resolution of the county commission; or - 5 (2) A petition filed with the county commission signed by a minimum of 10 percent of the county's registered voters as of January 1 in the year in which the petition is filed. - (c) A petition or resolution may designate the length of time of the tax's imposition and the projects or purposes for which the tax will be levied: Provided, That the information is included on the referendum's ballot. - (d) The county commission shall publish a Class III legal advertisement of the referendum in compliance with §59-3-1 et seq. of this code in a newspaper of general circulation in the county.